pantheon-systems/documentation/source/content/drupal-cloudfront.md

 <Alert title="Note" type="info">

 A CloudFront distribution is not a Drupal distribution.
-A CF distribution simply refers to a controller that will be configured to deliver your assets to your website.
+A CloudFront distribution simply refers to a controller that will be configured to deliver your assets to your website.

 </Alert>